fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task03/task03.md

 - Show and search a specific patient.
 - Show the dossier of a specific patient (personal data, diagnosis, drugs, orders to other staff, process (Verlauf)).
 - Show personal data of a specific patient (name, birthday, gender, ...).
-- Diagnosis of a patient (name, ICD-code, description, comment, date): show, add, update, delete a diagnosis
+- Diagnosis of a patient (name, ICD-code, description, comment, date): show, add, change, delete a diagnosis
-- Medication management (point in time, frequency, dose): show, add, update, delete a drug
+- Medication management (point in time, frequency, dose): show, add, change, delete a drug
-- Orders to other clinical staff (acceptor, description, date, remitter (Auftraggeber)): show, add, update, delete an order
+- Orders to other staff from the same institution (acceptor (Empfänger), description, date, remitter (Auftraggeber)): show, add, change, delete an order
-- Process and event handling of a patient (event, comment, date): show, add, update, delete an event
+- Process and event handling of a patient (event, comment, date, responsible person, institution): show, add, change, delete an event

 Non-functional:
 - The application can be used on tablet during a consultation (main use).
 - The application can be used on desktop when a psychotherapist is doing office work.
 - Only a psychiatrist can do manipulations in medication management, a clinical psychologist has a read only access to the medication management functionality.
-- The psychotherapist has full access to the data of patients, who are treated by him and read only access to the other patients.
+- The psychotherapist has full access (change, delete) to the data of patients, who are treated by him and read only access to the other patients.
+- A psychotherapist can only change self created diagnosis entries, drug entries, order entries, process entries.

 ### 4. Design
 (presentation: Marc)